Easy Peach Compote Topping

 Fruit preserve or stewed fruit.

 Cornstarch is the perfect thickener.
 In a separate bowl, mix equal parts cornstarch and water.
-Then stir into the compote.
+Then, stir it into the compote.
 I would start with a tablespoon or less, as a little cornstarch goes a long way.

 A bowl of yogurt topped with compote.